 iQ Century Square

 About iQ Century Square

-iQ Century Square is one of the most popular student accommodation in Sheffield, thanks to its close proximity to top universities.
+iQ Century Square is among the most popular student accommodation in Sheffield, thanks to its close proximity to top universities.
 The University of Sheffield and Sheffield Hallam University are located within comfortable walking distance.
 The rooms available at iQ Century Square are classy and loaded with all the latest amenities.
 Make sure you secure your en-suite room or studio or 2-bedroom apartment well in advance, as they are known to sell out quickly!
-Communal amenities include 24-hour security with CCTV cameras, a cinema room with beanbags, a common room with foosball table, a 24/7 onsite gym, bike storage and a study room.
+Communal amenities include 24-hour security with CCTV cameras, a cinema room with beanbags, a common room with a foosball table, a 24/7 onsite gym, bike storage and a study room.